PolymerElements/generator-polymer-init-custom-build/README.md

 # generator-polymer-init-custom-build

-This template is a starting point for building apps using Polymer Starter Kit with a custom gulp process leveraging polymer-build, the library powering Polymer CLI
+This template is a starting point for building apps using Polymer Starter Kit with a custom gulp process leveraging polymer-build, the library powering Polymer CLI.

 ### Setup